n0rdy/remindme/README.md

 remindme list
 ```

-`list` command also supports sorting the list of reminders by ID, message or time in ascending or descending order.
-By default the list is provided in random order.
-If the sorting is requested, by the order of sorting is not specified, the ascending order is used.
+The `list` command also supports sorting the list of reminders by ID, message or time in an ascending or descending order.
+By default, the list is provided in a random order.
+If the sorting is requested, but the sorting order is not specified, the ascending order is used.
 - to sort by ID, run:
 ```shell
 remindme list --sort --id